 Take a tour of the rest of this gorgeous log cabin (there are more dog pics over there, too).

-2. How to make a fabric headboard
+12. How to make a fabric headboard

 A really easy DIY headboard idea is to cover up your existing one with a fabric of your choice.
-All you will need is a length of fabric that will cover your headboard, and a staple gun.
+All you will need is a length of fabric that will cover your headboard and a staple gun.
 Lay the fabric flat on the floor, then remove the headboard and lay it over the fabric.
 Get someone to help you stretch the fabric over the front of your headboard and then secure it with a staple gun to the back.
-It doesn't matter if it looks a bit messy at the back of the head board because no one will ever see it.
+It doesn't matter if it looks a bit messy at the back of the headboard because no one will ever see it.

-3. Use a rug to create a DIY headboard
+13. Use a rug to create a DIY headboard

 This is literally the easiest DIY headboard idea ever, simply hang a rug or a piece of wall art above your bed.
 This works best if the rug is the same size or slightly bigger than the bed.
 This is also a great tip if you are renting as you can use command strips to secure a wall-hanging above your bed.

 Check our feature of decorating ideas for renters for more inspiration.

 14. Paint a DIY headboard on the wall